lfit/itpol/protecting-code-integrity.md

     $ cp -rp ~/.gnupg [/media/disk/name]/gnupg-backup

+(Note: If you get any `Operation not supported on socket` errors, those are benign and you can ignore them.)

-You should now test to make sure it still works:
+You should now test to make sure everything still works:

     $ gpg --homedir=[/media/disk/name]/gnupg-backup --list-key [fpr]